 For more information, visit the website

-This 655-acre native prairie was purchased from Vaughn Lumpee in 1987.
+A 655-acre native prairie, purchased from Vaughn Lumpee in 1987.
 Mr. Lumpee ran a cattle operation on this area and he had a great fondness for the cowboy lifestyle.
-The unusual name for this area can be traced to the traditional greeting that one cowboy might give to another when meeting out on the vast prairies, “Hi Lonesome”.
+The unusual name for this area is traced to the traditional greeting that one cowboy would give to another when meeting out on the vast prairies, “Hi Lonesome”.
 These words hung above Mr. Lumpee’s cabin home.

 This area has been designated by Missouri Audubon as an Important Bird Area (IBA).
 IBAs are sites that have been identified by Audubon as the most crucial for bird populations, due to their abundance and/or diversity of birds present.